nexus-xyz/nexus-counter-app/README.md

 1. Transaction Failures:
    - Ensure you have enough NEX for gas
-   - Check if MetaMask is connected to Nexus testnet
+   - Check if MetaMask is connected to Nexus devnet (chainID: 393)

 2. Wallet Connection Issues:
    - Try refreshing the page